 - 1. On 1st April 2013 the 'Public Sector Internal Audit Standards' (PSIAS) were formally adopted in respect of Local Government across the UK.
 The PSIAS replace the CIPFA Code of Practice for Internal Auditors in Local Government in the UK and encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF). - 2.
 The PSIAS apply to all internal service providers, whether in-house, shared services or outsourced.
 The requirements of the Standards are covered in this Internal Audit Charter & Code of Ethics.
 The Standards have been revised from 1 April 2016 to incorporate the mission of Internal Audit and Core Principles for the Professional Practice of Internal Auditing. - 3.
-Internal Audit is provided for the Isle of Wight under a co-sourced arrangement.
+Internal Audit is provided for the Isle of Wight under a joint in-house and Partnership arrangement with Portsmouth City Council.

-4. Authority
+Authority

-5. The Accounts and Audit Regulations 2015 Section 5, define the requirement for an internal audit function within Local Government stating that: 'A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'
+4. The Accounts and Audit Regulations 2015 Section 5, define the requirement for an internal audit function within Local Government stating that: 'A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'